toufiqur19/car_rental/README.md

  - Protect Routes: only logged-in users can book cars and view booking history.
  - Car Management: Admin can add, edit, and delete cars.
  - Booking System: Users can book cars for specific dates.
- - Email Notifications: For booking confirmations.
+ - Email Notifications: For booking confirmations to customers and admin.
- - Rental History: Users can view past rentals.
+ - Rental History: Users can view current and past rentals.

 ## Dashboard Overview:
- - Statistics: Total cars, available cars, total rentals, and earnings from rentals.
+ - Statistics: Total cars, available cars, total rentals, and total earnings from rentals.

 ## Installation:
  - Clone the repository: `https://github.com/toufiqur19/car_rental`